Dan Rowan: Personal life

 In 1946, Rowan married the 1945 Miss America first-runner-up Phyllis J. Mathis.
 They had three children: Thomas Patrick, Mary Ann, and Christie Esther.
 He and Mathis were later divorced.
 In 1963, Rowan married Australian model Adriana Van Ballegooyen.
 They divorced eight years later.
 In 1974, he married model and TV spokeswoman Joanna Young, to whom he remained married until his death.

 Later years and death

-Rowan retired in the early 1980s and spent the remainder of his years between his residence in Florida and his barge in the canals of France, although he did reunite with Martin for some brief appearances on the NBC 60th Anniversary Show in 1986.
-In his forties, he was diagnosed with type 1 diabetes, which led to his becoming insulin dependent.
-He died of lymphoma in 1987 in Englewood, Florida.
+Rowan retired in the early 1980s and spent the remainder of his years between his residence in Englewood, Florida, and his barge in the canals of France, although he did reunite with Martin for some brief appearances on the NBC 60th Anniversary Show in 1986.
+In his forties, he was diagnosed with type 1 diabetes, which led to his becoming insulin-dependent.
+He died of lymphoma on September 22nd, 1987 at his Englewood home.
 His body was cremated.

 In 1986, a book of letters written between himself and author John D. MacDonald was published titled A Friendship: The Letters of Dan Rowan and John D. MacDonald, 1967-1974.

 Rowan was portrayed by Jonathan Whittaker in the 1995 HBO movie Sugartime.